angular/angular/aio/content/guide/ngmodule-faq.md

 `BrowserModule` provides services that are essential to launch and run a browser app.

-`BrowserModule` also re-exports `CommonModule` from `@angular/common`, which means that components in the `AppModule` module also have access to the Angular directives every app needs, such as `NgIf` and `NgFor`.
+`BrowserModule` also re-exports `CommonModule` from `@angular/common`, which means that components in the `AppModule` also have access to the Angular directives every app needs, such as `NgIf` and `NgFor`.

 Do not import `BrowserModule` in any other module.